-The Black Country and West Birmingham (BCWB) Sustainability and Transformation Partnership (STP) was formed in 2016 and covers the five places of Dudley, Sandwell, Walsall, West Birmingham and Wolverhampton.
+The Black Country and West Birmingham (BCWB) Integrated Care System (ICS) was formed in 2016 and covers the five places of Dudley, Sandwell, Walsall, West Birmingham and Wolverhampton.

 - Dudley Metropolitan Borough Council

 - DIHC - Dudley Integrated Health and Care NHS Trust

 - Black Country Healthcare

 - Birmingham Community Healthcare NHS Trust

 - Birmingham City Council

 - Sandwell and West Birmingham Hospitals NHS Trust

 - Walsall Metropolitan Borough Council